 - Prove to the courts your injury and need for compensation

 - Investigate the ways in which your employer may have acted with negligence causing your workplace injury

 - Fill out the paperwork on your behalf to petition for benefits

 - Gather all necessary information to include in the petition

 We believe that hardworking individuals who’ve fallen victim to a workplace injury are entitled to maximum benefits.
 Since 1976, Drummond Law has been helping people in Pana receive work comp benefits after an injury has put them out.
-To get in touch with our work comp attorneys in Pana, IL, for a free case evaluation, feel free to contact us or call 800-842-0426.
+To speak to our workers’ compensation lawyers in Pana, IL, for a free case review, feel free to contact us or call 800-842-0426.